 The park is an ample green space perfect for picnicking, games, or just taking in the views.
 You can find festivals, concerts, and other community events throughout the year around the harbor.

 30. Euclid Beach Park

 Address: 16301 Lakeshore Blvd, Cleveland, Ohio 44110

 Euclid Beach Park was once a beloved amusement park.
 Today, it has been transformed into a beautiful lakefront park.
 Although its amusement park days ended in 1969, It has since been revitalized.

-Today, the park has plenty of fun with its walking paths, picnic areas, and a sandy beach perfect for lake days.
+Today, the park is full of fun with its walking paths, picnic areas, and sandy beach, perfect for lake days.
 Visitors will enjoy views of the lake and the Cleveland skyline.
-Though a careful eye will notice the old park remnants, like the historic entrance arch.
+However a careful eye will notice the old park remnants, like the historic entrance arch.

 Additionally, Euclid Beach Park has a fishing pier and playground.
 This charming park is ideal for families and outdoor enthusiasts alike.